lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 ![](../images/workflow-steps.png)

-A workflow execution instance has a _unique ID_, and each of the `step` is executed _by a separate process_ in the logical order based on the DAG.

 A more detailed workflow lifecyle diagram can be found [here](https://github.com/lizhaoliu/metaflow/blob/master/docs/lifecycle.png) in Metaflow docs archive.

 ### Entry Point

-A user-defined workflow class should inherit from `FlowSpec` (in `metaflow/flowspec.py`).
+A user-defined workflow class is supposed to inherit from `FlowSpec`.

 ```python
 # metaflow/flowspec.py